MarsuperMammal/tfmod-azure-compute/README.md

-Azure Network Terraform Module
+Azure Compute Terraform Module
 ===========

-A terraform module to provide a network in Microsoft Azure.
+A terraform module to provide a scale set in Microsoft Azure.

 Module Input Variables